 For all sorts of cooking and baking, I recommend replacing vegetable oils — including olive oil — with coconut oil, which is heat-resistant and does not go rancid.
 Olive oil, while nutritious, is susceptible to heat-induced damage and should only be used cold, drizzled over salads.

-|Fresh Herb and Garlic Beef Tenderloin Nutrition Facts
+Fresh Herb and Garlic Beef Tenderloin Nutrition Facts

-Why Is Fresh Herb and Garlic Beef Tenderloin Good for You?
+Why Is Fresh Herb and Garlic Beef Tenderloin Good for You??

 When choosing red meat, make sure it’s organic AND grass-fed, which means the meat is raised in a more humane and sustainable way.
-Ask your seller if their product is “grass-finished” as this ensures the meat isn’t grain-fed.
+Ask your sellers if their product is “grass-finished” as this ensures the meat isn’t grain-fed.
 The pasture should be raised in a cocktail cover crop and provide high-quality pasture for the cattle.

 Cattle and other ruminant animals fed their natural diet of grass have five times more conjugated linoleic acid (CLA) than those fed grains.
 In a comparison of grass-fed and grain-fed beef for human health, researchers discovered that grass-fed ranked higher in several key areas: